Structure of Education

 to the Magistrs.

-University level third stage: Doktors (Doctorate):
+University 3rd stage: Doktors (Doctorate)

 Doctoral studies are available at both higher